<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=221894334893679&amp;ev=PageView&amp;noscript=1">

 By Lee Freeman from the Florence-Lauderdale Public Library.

 In the 1800s, before cars had been invented, one way people got around was in wagons.
 Florence had several wagon and buggy manufacturing companies throughout the 19th century (most pre-1870).
-But the biggest and most famous of them was the Florence Wagon Co.
+But the biggest and most famous of them was the Florence Wagon Works.

 The Florence Wagon Works Factory came to East Florence, Alabama, from Atlanta, Georgia at the height of Florence’s industrial boom in 1889.
 At the time it was one of about sixty plants and businesses located in the booming city.